 The first two types are similar but with different sizes of wheels.
 Longboards are — you guessed it — longer and better for cruising and making big, wide turns.

-To help you pick the right skateboard, we asked 14-year-old pro skating sensation Ryan Sheckler to fill us in on the ins and outs of shopping for a new board.
+To help you pick the right skateboard, here are the ins and outs of shopping for a new board.